What “fleeing” means–and what it doesn’t

 Contrary to popular belief, when somebody breaks the law, the police are obligated to try and stop them.
 It’s what you pay the police to do.
 They’re not supposed to say, “Screw it.
 Clearly, that guy doesn’t want to get caught.
 Even if we do catch him, he might not want to be arrested, so he may fight, and I don’t feel like being indicted if he breaks a fingernail fighting while stabbing me in the eye with a pencil.
 Let’s just go get a doughnut.”

 If you are in a gun fight, and the bad guy drops his gun and runs away, the jury will be instructed to apply the same logic to you as they do to the cops: did the bad guy constitute a threat of death or grave bodily harm at the moment you decided to pull the trigger?

-If, on the other hand, he is performing a retrograde leapfrog from cover to cover, still holding on to his gun and still shooting periodically, you will be tactically, morally, and legally justified if you shoot at him while he’s between covered positions, even if your bullet enters his rear flank when you do.
+If, on the other hand, he is performing a retrograde leapfrog from cover to cover, still holding on to his gun and still shooting periodically, you will be tactically, morally, and legally justified if you shoot at him while he’s between covered positions, even if your bullet enters aft of his mid line (his rear flank, what reporters call “in the back”) when you do.

 Clear as mud?
 For further information about Lawful Use of Force (at least in Arizona), read Stand Your Ground” and “Castle Doctrine” in Arizona.

 And, when perusing the news feeds, don’t believe everything you read.

 Rather, be like Marvn Gaye:

 “Believe half of what you see . . .

 . . . and none of what you hear.”